Two in Arcadia

 |

-When my parents' estate was settled, we six siblings bequested the book to my sister Virginia, the only artist in the family at the time.
-But the book continued to lure me and I bought my own copy.
-In 2011-2015 I volunteered at the Printing Museum in Houston, and slowly typeset each poem with Della Robbia lead font purchased for the project.
-It lay fallow for 6 years until I could get around to reproducing the images as well.
-In this homage replica, I alter the images to conform more with how I remembered them, sometimes playing with the colors to improve the contrast of values and heighten the figure-ground separations.
-For some of the pages I re-envisioned the subjects to resonate with my own internal history.
+In this homage replica, I altered the images to conform with how I remembered them, or re-envisioned the subjects to resonate with my own personal history.
 I rendered setting sun behind a palm tree to resemble a memorable red moon at dawn as it set into the Pacific Ocean in Guerrero.
 For Lucine’s lilies I substituted yellow flowers I had seen at El Charco outside my new city of San Miguel de Allende.
-I reinvisioned Lucine’s hollyhocks as Delphiniums I had loved when I lived in a”painted lady” cottage in Houston Heights.
-For the seagulls on the title page I substituted Black-Fronted Ibis that fly over my Mexican home by the hundreds in giant V’s.
+I replaced Lucine’s hollyhocks with Delphiniums I had loved when I lived in our ”painted lady” cottage in Houston Heights.
+For the seagulls on the title page I substituted white-faced ibis (Plegadis chihi) that fly over my Mexican home by the hundreds in giant V’s.
 I brought in tall fir trees that were so prominent in my fathers photographs at Holden Washington from the 1940’s. |